What is the purpose of a reference check?

 Why you should check references

-When you interview a candidate about their employment history and past professional experiences, their answers can be biased—even if they’re striving to be sincere—because they want to make the best impression possible.
-Getting the perspective of a third-party who has worked alongside or managed the candidate can provide better insight into how the candidate behaves on the job and how well they performed previous job functions.
+When interviewing candidates about their employment history and past professional experiences, their answers can be biased because they want to make the best impression possible.
+Getting the perspective of a third party who has worked alongside or managed the candidate can provide better insight into how the candidate behaves on the job and how well they performed previous job functions.
 There are three primary reasons to check a candidate’s references:

 -